-The difference between a restraining order and a criminal case in New Jersey
+The difference between a restraining order and a criminal charge in New Jersey

 If you or a loved one has been charged with a criminal offense and is facing a temporary restraining order (TRO), it is imperative that you understand the consequences of being convicted of the criminal offense and the rules governing restraining orders.
 These are two separate and distinct proceedings so it is possible to have the criminal charge dismissed but the final restraining order issued and vice versa.
 Contact Mr. Tormey at his Hackensack offices anytime at 201-556-1571.
 The initial consultation is always provided free of charge.